 DEFRA approved and DEFRA exempt both mean the same thing which is that if you want to burn wood if you live in a smoke controlled area, you will need to choose a stove which is DEFRA approved / DEFRA exempt.
 This means that the stove has been stringently tested on behalf of the government to ensure that it is clean burning and passes the required standards for woodburning in smoke conrolled areas.
 You can safely install a DEFRA approved / exempt stove if you live in a smoke controlled area.

 It depends!
-If the property is older than 2008 and has not altered dramatically e.g an extension added or rooms knocked into one then the chances are that you will not require an air vent on a 5Kw or below stove.
+If the property is older than 2008 and has not altered dramatically e.g an extension added, new windows installed or rooms knocked into one then the chances are that you will not require an air vent on a 5Kw or below stove.
+Your installer will be able to confirm if any additional room air is required.
 If the property is post 2008 then your installer will need to calculate if additional room air will be required or not.
 As properties become more air tight then additional room air is required.
 An appliance with an output of above 5kw will require additional room air and your installer will again calculate the required amount for your chosen stove.

 Yes!
 We recommend that your stove is serviced by a suitably qualified professional such as a HETAS registered engineer annually.
-As part of the service, the engineer will strip down the internals of the stove to thoroughly clean the stove, replace the door rope seals and inspect the general condition of the stove and repalce any parts as necessary.
+As part of the service, the engineer will strip down the internals of the stove to thoroughly clean the stove, replace the door rope seals and inspect the general condition of the stove and replace any parts as necessary.
 Most ACR stoves are supplied with a 10 year warranty and a condition of this warranty is that the stove is serviced annually by a qualified engineer.
 A serviced stove is an efficient stove.
 By renewing components such as the firebricks at the first sign of wear and tear should prolong the life of the stove.
+Always keep a record of when your stove was serviced along with our invoice as this may be required in the event of a warranty claim.

 In most cirumstances the answer if yes.
 A twin wall flue system can normally be installed to the property which will allow a stove to be connected and operated.
 Speaking to your local HETAS registered engineer will confirm this for you.